-After the long entry period eventually Red Bull announces a sort of semi-final stage, the top 250 images.
-These top 250 are put together into an incredible hard-back coffee table book which is available in limited quantities HERE.
-One of my entered images had made it through to the top 250……could it make it to the final??
+After the long entry period, eventually Red Bull announces a semi-final stage – the top 250 images.
+These top 250 are put together into an incredible hard-back coffee table book and I was elated to see one of my images included in the book.
+Could it make it to the final?

-I did not end up winning my category, that honor went to surf photographer Zac Noyle, but it still stands out as one of the highlights of my career to be a part of this event and stand amongst such esteemed company.
+I didn’t end up winning my category, that honour went surf photographer Zac Noyle, but being part of this event in such an esteemed company still stands out as one of the highlights of my career.
 The overall win went to an incredible image by German photographer Lorenz Holder.